March Madness Betting In New York

 Point spreads

-Betting on the point spread means “giving” points when betting the favorite and “taking” points when betting the underdog.
+Wagering on the point spread means “giving” points when selecting the favorite and “taking” points when going with the underdog.

 In the above example, Arizona State entered as a 5.5-point favorite, meaning a point spread bet on “Arizona State -5.5” would only pay out if the Sun Devils won by six points or more.
 A wager on “Buffalo +5.5” would win if the team upset Arizona State or lost by no more than five points.

-These bets also have odds written as “-110” or similar to reflect what a winning bet pays.
+These wagers also have odds written as “-110” or similar to reflect what a winning bet pays.

 Totals